awsdocs/amazon-workspaces-administration-guide/doc_source/connect-to-linux-workspaces-with-ssh.md

 1. Choose **Create**\.

-## Enable SSH Connections to a Specific Amazon Linux WorkSpace<a name="enable-ssh-access-specific-linux-workspace"></a>
+## Enable SSH connections to a specific Amazon Linux WorkSpace<a name="enable-ssh-access-specific-linux-workspace"></a>

 To enable SSH connections to a specific Amazon Linux WorkSpace, do the following\.